ice-blockchain/ion-controller/scripts/ion_scripts/README.md

 pause_validator_to_move_folders_and_update_config.sh
 This script performs the following tasks:
 Stops the validator service.
 Empties the specified backup folder.
 Moves specific folders (adnl, archive, catchains, celldb, files, state, overlays) to the backup folder.
 Replaces the existing global configuration file with a new one from the specified path.
 Restarts the validator service.

+download_config.sh
+This script downloads global.config.json from a specified URL and saves it to the specified output file.

+manage_ion.sh
+This script orchestrates the execution of the above scripts and provides additional functionality like downloading the global.config.json from a given URL.

+Options:
+-i [install_ion_args]: Runs the install.sh script as root with the provided arguments.
+-f [install_ion_params]: Runs the install_with_config_params.sh script as root with the provided arguments.
+-c: Runs the myionctrl.py script from /usr/src/ion-controller.
+-u <backup_folder> <original_config>: Pauses the validator, moves folders, and updates the configuration.
+-d <url> <output_file>: Downloads global.config.json from the specified URL and saves it to the specified output file.